shd101wyy/Yo/DESIGN.md

 Linear types are types that can only be used exactly once.
 For example, a `String` is a linear type as it can only be used once.
 The [Austral language](https://austral-lang.org/) has a very good explanation on the incentive of using [Linear Types](https://austral-lang.org/tutorial/linear-types).

+- Linear values must be consumed once.
+- A Linear value cannot be consumed when there is a pointer or alias to it.

 ### Region

 A **Region** here is a block that specifies the lifetime of values.